Medium-induced flavor conversion and kaon spectra in electron-ion collisions: Summary and discussion

 In conclusion, we have carried out a numerical study of the mDGLAP evolution of mFF's within a high-twist approach to parton propagation in medium.
 We discover that the nuclear modification factor for $K^-$ in SIDIS at large $x_B$ is very sensitive to the medium-induced flavor conversion.
-Instead of increased suppression like other hadrons (pions and $K^+$) due to parton energy loss of the leading quarks, the nuclear modification factor for $K^-$ is shown to rise and can exceed 1 at large values of $z$ due to the proliferation of constituent quarks ($s$ and $\bar u$) and gluons from the induced flavor conversion to counter the effect of parton energy loss.
+Instead of increased suppression like other hadrons (pions and $K^+$) due to parton energy loss of the leading quarks, the nuclear modification factor for $K^-$ is shown to rise and can exceed 1 at intermediate or/and large values of $z$ due to the proliferation of constituent quarks ($s$ and $\bar u$) and gluons from the induced flavor conversion to counter the effect of parton energy loss.
 This novel behavior is also found to be sensitive to the value of the jet transport parameter.
 Therefore, experimental measurements of such a phenomenon in a future electron-ion collider (EIC) can provide another independent probe of the properties of nuclear medium at high energies.
 It can also help us to understand the flavor hierarchy of jet quenching phenomena in high-energy heavy-ion collisions \cite{Agakishiev:2011dc,OrtizVelasquez:2012te,Djordjevic:2013qba}.
-A major numerical uncertainty in our quantitative estimate of the effect of medium-induced flavor conversion on the final $K^-$ spectrum at large $z$ is the parameterization of vacuum FF's for kaons.
+According to our calculations presented in this article, effects of both parton energy loss on pions and $K^+$ and the medium-induced flavor conversion on $K^-$ spectra are most pronounced in SIDIS with small initial quark energy $\nu\sim 10$ GeV for a large nucleus target.
+This is also the lowest quark energy where the picture of quark propagation is still valid and one can approximately neglect effect of interaction between produced hadrons and nucleons inside the target.
+A major numerical uncertainty in our quantitative estimate of the effect of medium-induced flavor conversion on the final $K^-$ spectrum at intermediate or/and large $z$ is the parameterization of vacuum FF's for $K^-$.
 Such uncertainty can also be reduced by future experimental measurements at EIC in the large $x_B$ regions.

-{\bf Acknowledgments:} We thank G.-Y. Qin for helpful discussions.
+{\bf Acknowledgments:} We thank M. Stratmann for communications and discussions about DSS07 parameterization of vacuum FF's and G.-Y. Qin for helpful discussions.
 This work is supported by the NSFC under Grant Nos.~11221504 and 11405066, China MOST under Grant No. 2014DFG02050, the Major State Basic Research Development Program in China (No. 2014CB845404), by U.S. DOE under Contract No.~DE-AC02-05CH11231 and within the framework of the JET Collaboration.